Clarktheshark39/Getting-and-Cleaning-Data/README.md

 # 4)

 Finally, use data <- read.table("data_with_means.txt") command in RStudio to read the file.
-The file contains the average and standard deviation of each variable for each activity and each subject, for each of the 6 activities in total and 30 subjects in total, and so we have 180 rows with all combinations for each of the 66 features.
+The file contains the average of each variable for each activity and each subject, for each of the 6 activities in total and 30 subjects in total, and so we have 180 rows with all combinations for each of the 66 features.